rusty-electron/ml_deployment/data-sources.md

   * TensorFlow Serving: No, there is no mention of such feature in the official documentation.
   * TorchServe: No, there is no mention of such feature in the official documentation.
   * Vertex AI: Yes, see [link](https://cloud.google.com/vertex-ai/docs/featurestore/monitoring#view_feature_value_anomalies) for more details.

+### Model explainability

-* Model explainability: Explanation algorithms should be available in order to provide insights into the decision process of the model.
+Explanation algorithms should be available in order to provide insights into the decision process of the model.
 Explainability in the outputs of a deployed model help in building trust in the ML system [[3]](#References).

   * AWS SageMaker: Yes, this is implemented in AWS Sagemaker via SageMaker Clarify, see [here](https://docs.aws.amazon.com/sagemaker/latest/dg/clarify-model-explainability.html).
   * Azure ML: Yes, model interpretability/explainability techniques are supported as documented [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-machine-learning-interpretability-automl?view=azureml-api-1)